Ten. Another dream. This time you and your father are both alive. I hold off the alarm to stay a moment longer, but it wins. It always wins.

 Nine.
 Up and awake.
 Ice-tripping through the moon keeper’s cabin, a creaky jumble of beams and stairs.
 Boots on.
 Helmet on.
 Out and away.

 Eight.
 The sheep are glaring.
 I don’t remember which morning they arrived.
 I don’t really mind them, because they soften the moonscape and I like to make voices for them, but it would be nice to know who put them there and if they’re for eating or for clothing.
-I haven’t had meat since ’69 because I just see your body with that cut like a zipper all the way to your chin.
+I haven’t had meat since ’69 because all I see is your body with that cut like a zipper all the way to your chin.

 Seven.
 I take the usual path along the ridge and do the usual musing over gravity and whether I should let it have me.